FelixOnline/v2/content/articles/2010-11-15-the-next-revolution-in-gaming-has-arrived.md

 subtitle: >
   Laurence Pope looks into the brand new Xbox Kinect
 date: "2010-11-15 18:16:50 +0000"

 # Attributes from Felix Online V1
 id: "377"
 old_path: /games/377/the-next-revolution-in-gaming-has-arrived
 aliases:
  - /games/377/the-next-revolution-in-gaming-has-arrived
+imported: true
+comments:
+ - true that at this point the kinect is overpriced with little or no games worth purchasing but it has potential There have been kinect hacks with some interesting results my favorite being holographic projection using a projector not holographic in the strictest sense but still cool

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true